Nature

 The expression “computerized” comes from the pixelated design that looks like digitized video pictures.
 It first tested digital aesthetics to create effective camouflage on a sizable armored personnel carrier in a wooded area.
 Painting it in two-inch squares in colors that blended with the forested landscapes demonstrated distinctive advantages.

-The squares seemed to blend in to make it appear that the APV was barely recognizable against the trees’ backdrop from a distant point of view.
+The squares seemed to blend in to make it appear that the APV was barely recognizable against the trees’ backdrop.
+Specifically, from a distant point of view.
 Upon closer inspection, the pixelated pattern could emulate sharper details with many other aspects of the environment.
 Leaves, branches, shadows, grass, everything seemed to blend seamlessly with the digital aesthetic.

 Moreover, there are several animals that camouflage in this natural environment to bend in.
 So, taking this concept also helped.
 The result was a pattern that would successfully camouflage the APV from short and long ranges alike.